-This document explains the out-of-the-box setup of the Standard system knowledgebase (KB).
+This guide describes the out-of-the-box setup of the Standard Knowledgebase (KB).
 It divides the system into several large functional areas and then describes the tables that are used in those functional areas.

 The Agiloft Standard KB contains several modules pre-configured with our best practice setup and automation.
 Depending on selections made when a KB is created, some of these modules may be fully or partly hidden.